Easy Prawn Paella

 - 200 ml Chopped Tomatoes

-Turn the heat down to medium heat and arrange the prawns over the top of the paella.
+- Turn the heat down to a medium heat and arrange the prawns over the top of the paella.
 Cook for another 8-10 minutes.

 - Paella rice will absorb 3 times its weight in liquid.
 Arborio rice will only absorb twice its weight.
 Adjust the amount of stock to rice accordingly depending on the rice you are using.